just1ngray/CSCI3428/README.md

 Now you can set-up our software.
 1. Download the source code from https://github.com/just1ngray/CSCI3428/archive/master.zip, or `git clone https://github.com/just1ngray/CSCI3428.git`
-2. Open a terminal window in the unzipped folder and type: `npm run install-all`
+2. Open a terminal window in the [unzipped] folder and type: `npm run install-all`.
+This may take a while depending on your internet connection speed.
-3. Now everything is installed and you can run the website (see steps 3a-3b).
-However, you will have to keep your terminal windows open whenever you run the website, so continue to step 4 to resolve this issue.
+3. Now everything is installed and you can run the website using `node index.js`.
+However, the website will only run as long as you keep the terminal open, so continue on to step 4 (if you have sudo privileges), or step 5 (if you don't have sudo privileges).
-    a) In one terminal window, type `npm run server`,
-    b) And in another terminal window, type `npm run client`
-4. To run the website in the background, you will have to run some additional commands.
-If you have super-user permissions please continue to step 6, otherwise continue with step 5.
-5. Using `nohup`, you can run the website in the background.
+4. With sudo privileges, type `sudo npm install -g pm2`.
+Then to run the website, `pm2 start index.js --name "email-app"`.
+Once you've initially added the `index.js` file to pm2's watchlist, you can:
+    a) `pm2 stop email-app` to stop the website
+    b) `pm2 status` to show the status of the website
+    c) `pm2 monit` to see advanced monitoring information regarding the website
+    d) `pm2 start email-app` to start a stopped website
+    e) `pm2 restart email-app` to restart the website
+5. Without sudo privileges, you'll have to use nohup:
-    Step 1) `nohup node index > log.out &`
+    a) `nohup node index > log.out &`, then `exit`
-    Step 2) `exit`
-    Step 3) `nohup npx next start > log.out &`
-    Step 4) `exit`
-    Step 5) To stop the website (or refresh after modifying the code), find the PID `ps -ef | grep node` and kill it using `kill -9 <PID>` where <PID>
-    is the PID of the process you want to kill.
+    b) To stop the website (or refresh after modifying the code), find the PID `ps -ef | grep node` and kill it using `kill -9 <PID>` where <PID> is the PID of the process you want to kill.
-6. Install a npm package such as `forever` or `pm2`.
-This guide will show `pm2`:
-    Step 1) `sudo npm install pm2 -g`